CURRENTLY NOT MEETING

 There are now two table tennis groups meeting on Wednesday afternoons from 2-4pm.
 Please contact the organisers to check dates or refer to the main Ash U3A website

 The venue is excellent providing a good table and net leaving only the cost of the hall hire.
 The number of members is restricted by the size of the current venue but if you think you might like to play please phone/email the contact below before coming for the first time.
 It must be emphasised that this is a relaxed group who do this for fun.

 We play the current scoring rules, i.e. game finishes at 11 points with service changing every 2 points.
 All you need to bring is a table tennis bat which you can get from Sports Direct or similar outlet for as little as £3.

 The Ash U3A Quiz Team take part in all of the charity quizzes held here at the Victoria Hall as well as others locally.

-The social history group has about 40 members, all of whom are interested in how the ordinary people of Britain lived.
+The social history group members are interested in how the ordinary people of Britain lived.
 We do not study kings and emperors but the common people and their everyday lives.

-Our meetings take various forms; members give short or long presentations, we watch DVDs with or without discussions afterwards, we have joint meetings with as many people as possible joining in and we have outings to places of historical interest.
+Our meetings take various forms; members cr rolex submariner mens rolex calibre 2813 16613 black tone automatic give short or long presentations, we watch DVDs with or without discussions afterwards, we have joint meetings with as many people as possible joining in and we have outings to places of historical interest.